 - 1. Article 20 of the Bachelor's Teaching and Examination Regulations determines the manner in which the results of an exam will be published. - 2.
-The examiner will send the results of exams to the Student Administration for registration, indicating the date on which the written examination was held or the oral examination was taken. - 3.
-If practicals have been arranged as separate components, the examiner will send the results of those components to the Student Administration for registration, indicating the date on which the practical was completed. - 4.
 The examiner may lay down further rules with respect to the final date on which a report may be submitted or on which a practical must be completed.
-These rules must be included in the course overview contained in the study guide. - 5.
+These rules must be included in the course overview contained in the study guide. - 3.
 The deadline by which the examiner must have determined his or her assessment of the report will be the deadline of 15 working days stipulated in Article 17.2 of the Bachelor's Programme Regulations for the determination of the results of a written examination.
-If the result for the report is not a final result and this result will not be processed by the Student Administration, the examiner will inform the student of his or her assessment within 20 working days.
+If the result for the report is not a final result, the examiner will inform the student of his or her assessment within 15 working days.
 The results of courses AE1111-I, AE1111-II, AE1222-I, AE2130-II, AE2223-I and AE3212-II will be made public no later than at the last day of the period following the period in which the course took place.
 Article 17.2 of the Bachelor's Programme Regulations applies mutatis mutandis.